jakaorg/test-php/SOLUTION.md

 There is a room for the imrovement, mostly in beter database communication (SQL query/s) which might replace some of the need for data manipulation with PHP.

+Error handling is not implemnented.
+Implementation of error handling.
+Estimated time: 4 hours.

 > Describe how you can build a better "Product" for this coding task in SOLUTION.md and include your estimates